20th Guards Motor Rifle Division: World War II

 The division was formed as the second formation of the 3rd Mechanized Corps on 18 September 1942 at Kalinin in the Moscow Military District.
 Lieutenant General Mikhail Katukov took command.
 It was initially assigned to the 22nd Army of the Kalinin Front.
 It took part in Operation Mars alongside the 22nd Army.
-At the beginning of Operation Mars 3rd Mechanised Corps consisted of 232 tanks.
-Hamazasp Babadzhanian, who commanded the 3rd Mechanised Brigade of the corps, mentioned this operation briefly in his memoirs, quoting a conversation with 22nd Army commander, Vasily Yushkevich, who said, "We will conduct a rather serious offensive together with Western Front forces—we must liquidate the enemy Rzhev grouping".
+At the beginning of Operation Mars, the 3rd Mechanised Corps consisted of 232 tanks.
+Hamazasp Babadzhanian, who commanded the 3rd Mechanised Brigade of the corps, mentioned this operation briefly in his memoirs, quoting a conversation with the 22nd Army commander, Vasily Yushkevich, who said, "We will conduct a rather serious offensive together with Western Front forces—we must liquidate the enemy Rzhev grouping".

 The Corps then fought in the Battle of Kursk, across Ukraine with the Central, Belorussian, and 1st Belorussian Fronts.
 On 23 October 1943, it was awarded 'Guards' status and re-designated the 8th Guards Mechanised Corps.
 In 1944, it took part in the Zhitomir-Berdichev, Korsun-Shevchenkovsky, Proskurov-Chernovits, and Lvov-Sandomir battles, gaining the 'Carpathian' honorific in April 1944.
 It ended the war in Berlin after participating in the Warsaw-Poznan and East Pomeranian offensives.
 In June 1945, recognising its role in capturing Berlin, it was awarded the honorific 'Berlin'.
 As part of the occupation forces, it was assigned to the 1st Guards Tank Army (later 1st Guards Mechanised Army).

 In the immediate post-war period, the Corps was reorganised as the 8th Guards Mechanised Division.
-In May 1957, it was reorganised as the 20th Guards Motor Rifle Division bearing honorifics: Carpathia-Berlin, Red Banner, Order of Suvorov.
+In May 1957, it was reorganised as the 20th Guards Motor Rifle Division bearing honorifics: Carpathia-Berlin, Red Banner, and Order of Suvorov.
 It was stationed at Grimma in eastern Germany.
 In 1964, the division was transferred to the 8th Guards Army.
 It took part in the 1968 invasion of Czechoslovakia as part of the 1st Guards Tank Army, although when it returned to East Germany, it reverted to the control of the 8th Guards Army.
 Became part of 1st Guards Tank Army in 1983, until 1993.